 Denied VGLI Life Insurance Claims

 When a Veterans’ Group Life Insurance claim is denied, families are often blindsided.
-VGLI is intended to provide long term financial protection for veterans and their beneficiaries, yet claims are frequently denied after death based on technical rules, administrative errors, or alleged lapses in coverage.
+VGLI is intended to provide long term financial protection for veterans and their beneficiaries, yet claims are frequently denied after death based on technical federal rules, administrative errors, or alleged lapses in coverage.

 A denied VGLI claim is not necessarily final.
 Many denials are incorrect, incomplete, or legally challengeable under federal law.
-Our law firm represents beneficiaries nationwide in denied and delayed VGLI life insurance claims and appeals.
+At Lassen Law Firm, we represent beneficiaries nationwide in denied and delayed VGLI life insurance claims and appeals.
+When a claim is denied or stalled, legal action is often required to recover the benefits.

 What Makes VGLI Claims Different From Other Life Insurance

-VGLI is a federal life insurance program governed by Title 38 of the United States Code.
+Veterans’ Group Life Insurance is a federal life insurance program governed by Title 38 of the United States Code.
 State insurance law does not apply, and ERISA does not apply.
+Federal statutes and regulations control eligibility, lapse, beneficiary rights, and appeals.

 This distinction is critical.
-Federal regulations control eligibility, lapse, beneficiary rights, and appeals.
 Divorce decrees, state revocation statutes, and equitable arguments that might succeed under state law often have no effect on VGLI benefits.
+Courts typically limit review to the administrative record, which means mistakes made during the appeal process can permanently foreclose recovery.

 Common Reasons VGLI Life Insurance Claims Are Denied

-Lapse of Coverage Due to Nonpayment
+Alleged Lapse of Coverage Due to Nonpayment

-VGLI claims are often denied where the veteran believed conversion was automatic, relied on incorrect guidance, submitted paperwork that was not processed, or received confirmation of coverage that was later disputed.
+VGLI claims are often denied where the veteran believed conversion was automatic, relied on incorrect guidance, submitted paperwork that was never processed, or received confirmation of coverage that was later disputed.
 When VGLI coverage was issued or premiums were accepted, a post death denial based on timing may be legally challengeable.

 Alleged Ineligibility for VGLI Coverage